 Mattress Off-Gassing Over a 24 Hour Period

 RVs come in a multitude of sizes.
 Not only do they come with traditional sized mattresses, but they also come with their own 'personal' set of custom sizes as well.

-Be sure to note what will or won't fit as far as depth goes.
+Therefore, be sure to note what will or won't fit your unit as far as depth goes.
 Below we list some of the most common sizes.

-Listing traditional sizes here will help you learn if you have a custom size or a tradational size.
+Listing traditional sizes here helps you learn if you have a custom size or a traditional size.